What is a credit based internship?

 Students participating in the credit based internship program are required to complete the following:

-- Students and their Internship Site Supervisor must complete a mid and final set of evaluations during the course of the internship.
-(These forms will be provided by the Career Center.)
+Students and their Internship Site Supervisor must complete an initial and final sets of evaluations during the course of the internship.
+(These forms are provided by the Career Center.)

 (Students beginning their internship earlier in the summer MUST complete and submit the Learning Agreement Form a minimum of two weeks prior to their internship start date.)